TdS

 2024

-The experience gained over the past year will be used to refine the future strategic direction and optimise our activities.
-This has resulted in an extended mobility competition for spectators in the Tour de Suisse FanZone, raising awareness among the local organising committees, an active exchange with the UCI, Swiss Cycling and the UN Sports4Climate Action regarding the transfer of know-how and our own efforts to reduce our own greenhouse gas footprint.
+The experience gained over the past year was used to refine our strategic direction and to optimize our activities.
+The outcomes included an extended mobility competition for spectators in the Tour de Suisse Fan Zone, additional work to raise awareness of climate issues among the local organizing committees, active exchanges with the UCI, Swiss Cycling and the UN Sports4Climate Action committees regarding the transfer of know-how and our own efforts to reduce our own greenhouse gas footprint.
+We also organized our first ever Sustainability Award.

-Innovation : Tour de Suisse Sustainability Award 2024
+Innovation: Tour de Suisse Sustainability Award 2024